dmbarbour/glas/docs/GlasApps.md

 The UserArg and Result values are exchanged with the caller.
 Optionally, limited interaction may be supported via algebraic effects, an 'rpc.cb' callback.
 The MethodRef is instead a runtime parameter, relating to how RPC is registered and published.
 The runtime will map between local use of MethodRef and external use of GUIDs or URLs.

 RPC must be configured.
-The simplest solution is to declare a static API in application settings.
-Alternatively, the application settings might indicate a MethodRef for fetching a dynamic API.
+The simplest solution is to declare a static API via application settings.
+Alternatively, we could specify a MethodRef to fetch a dynamic API at runtime.

 I propose to organize RPC methods into 'objects' that are published to different registries based on trust and roles.
 A prospective caller will query for RPC objects matching an interface and metadata.

 To enhance performance, I hope to support annotation-guided code distribution.
 The 'rpc' method can be partially evaluated based on MethodRef, then have some code extracted for evaluation at the caller.
 A caller can similarly forward part of the callback code and continuation.
 These optimizations would mitigate performance pressures, supporting simplified remote APIs.

 ## Graphical User Interface?
 Defer.

-My vision for [GUI](GlasGUI.md) is that users participate in transactions indirectly through reflection on a user-agent.
-This allows for some interesting integration across multiple services via transactional remote procedure calls.
-However, I'd rather not develop a half-assed GUI framework; do it well or not at all.
-In the meanwhile, we'll rely on HTTP or FFI as basis for GUI.
+My vision for [GUI](GlasGUI.md) involves users participating in transactions indirectly via reflection on a user agent.
+There are many interesting opportunities with this perspective.
+However, implementing a new GUI framework is a non-trivial task that should be done well or not at all.
+Thus, I'll defer support until I'm able to dedicate sufficient effort.

 ## Non-Deterministic Choice